Professional Requirements

 Informed consent must be obtained to establish a physician-patient relationship over telehealth.

 Before services are provided through telehealth, the licensee shall obtain written, informed consent from the patient, or other appropriate person with authority to make health care treatment decisions for the patient.
-For the purpose of this subsection, written consent includes an electronic signature.
 At minimum, the informed consent shall inform the patient and document acknowledgement of the risk and limitations of:

 • The use of electronic communications in the provision of care;